 Both ways are costly and lead to a downturn.

-Unhappy employees (higher turnover)
+Unhappy employees (higher turnover and lower employee satisfaction)

 The employee generates costs – and it is not only about the payroll.
 The initial cost of hiring and onboarding can be easily overlooked, yet it delivers a heavy blow for a company.
 According to the Edubirdie report, the average hiring process takes up to 42 days and stacks to up $4129 per hire.
+A well-managed leave system is essential for fostering employee satisfaction and reducing turnover rates.

 Of course, finding an entry-level position employee is way cheaper and faster than hiring a senior-level one.
 On the other hand, though, junior employees need guidance, while a skilled senior is usually a Texas Ranger – works solitaire with immense efficiency.